jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Modification history:
 _____________________________________________________________________________________
+1.97 beta for now
+Many tools - changed code compiler instruction to rtGLobals=3, this is less forgiving compile which prevents more accidental bugs, but may generate new errors in old code.
+Report as many errors as possible to author, please.

 1.96  12/5/2018
 Igor 8 OSX XOPs now available. version 2.0 of 64-bit xops.
 Modified "Configure GUI..." menu name and added warning on name shortening.
 Should generate dialog when names are too long and users are not using Igor 8 with long names enabled.
 Only once per Igor experiment.